bluewindjava8/spring-boot-study/README.md

 22. favicon.ico?
 23. File upload and download [--Done in FileUploadDownloadTest project]
 24. Zuul proxy [ --Done in ZuulTest project]
-25. Sleuth [ --Done in ZullTest and RestAPITest1 project]
+25. Sleuth [ --Done in ZuulTest and RestAPITest1 project]
 25. CORS [ -- Done in CORSTest project and ThymeleafTest project ]
 26. Flyway [ -- Done in FlywayTest project. (flyway with H2 DB)]
 27. Hystrix [ -- Done in HystrixTest project]
+28.